Authorization for Veeam Backup for Microsoft 365 Administrators

 To obtain a pair of tokens, a client sends the POST HTTPS request to the Veeam Backup for Microsoft 365 REST API token path.
 The request body must contain credentials for authenticating to the Veeam Backup for Microsoft 365 server.

 A successfully completed operation returns the 200 OK response code and an access and refresh tokens in the response body.
-The client inserts the access token in headers of further requests to Veeam Backup for Microsoft 365 REST API.
+The client inserts the access token in headers of further requests to the Veeam Backup for Microsoft 365 REST API.
 The refresh token must be saved locally.

 Authorization for Veeam Backup for Microsoft 365 Administrators Tip